b-cubed-eu/documentation/pages/occurrence-cube/specification.md

 ---
-title: Occurrence cubes
+title: Specification for species occurrence cubes and their production
-description: Specification for species occurrence cubes and their production
+description: >
-authors: Peter Desmet, Damiano Oldoni, Matthew Blissett, Tim Robertson
+  This document presents the specification for “species occurrence cubes”, a format to summarize species occurrence data.
+It also outlines the requirements for software to produce such cubes and how it can be integrated in services provided by the Global Biodiversity Information Facility (GBIF).
 citation: >
   Desmet P, Oldoni D, Blissett M, Robertson T (2023).
-Specification for species occurrence cubes and their production.
-B-Cubed project deliverable D2.1.
+Specification for species occurrence cubes and their production. <https://docs.b-cubed.eu/occurrence-cube/specification/>
-permalink: /occurrence-cubes/
+permalink: /occurrence-cube/specification/
 ---

 ## Introduction